Nutrients You Aren’t Getting & Really Need

 Bioavailability of calcium carbonate is not good if you have low stomach acid.
 It has an alkalinizing effect that can put someone with hypercalcemia into emergency care.
 To make matters worse a lot of people are also taking Tums and other antacids that will be further aggravating.
 The increased risk of heart disease is probably linked with getting the dose all at once instead of from food.
 Do everything that you can to get it from food first and remember that alkalinizing the stomach is not good!

-Are you eating fish?
-Are they taking cod liver oil and getting outside everyday around noon for sun exposure?
-If not then you are likely deficient in vit D. Without dairy products, bones and green vegetables, it becomes highly probable that they’re calcium deficient.
+Are you eating enough fish?
+Are you taking cod liver oil and getting outside everyday around noon for sun exposure?
+If not then you are likely deficient in vit D. Without dairy products, bones and green vegetables, it becomes highly probable that you may be calcium deficient.
 These two nutrients work together.

 Back to B6 & the Genetic Component